-Other policy measures included the upward review of the Liquidity Ratio (LR) of DMBs to 30.00 per cent from 25.00 per cent, at the MPC meeting of January 24 - 25, 2011.
+Other policy measures included the upward review of the Liquidity Ratio (LR) of DMBs to 30.00 per cent from 25.00 per cent, at the MPC meeting of January 24-25, 2011.
 The Bank conducted open market operations (OMOs), complemented by cash and liquidity ratios, standing facilities and repurchase transactions in moderating liquidity in the system.
-The domestic money market instruments were supplemented by foreign exchange market interventions at both the wholesale Dutch Auction System (wDAS) and the interbank segments.
-The banking sector crisis resolution, involving the transfer of non-performing loans from the balance sheets of DMBs to the AMCON, resulted in improvement in the liquidity position of banks.
-That position was further exacerbated by the fiscal operations of the Federal Government in the review period.
+The

 The monetary policy measures implemented in 2011 moderated the growth of banking system liquidity and interest rate volatility.
 Consequently, reserve money and monetary aggregates surpassed the targets for the year.
-Reserve money, which stood at \$\frac{1}{2}.784.3\$ billion at end-December 2011, was \$\frac{1}{2}.69.0\$ billion or 10.7 per cent above the indicative benchmark of \$\frac{1}{2}.515.3\$ billion for the year.
-This was in contrast to the reserve money of \$\frac{1}{2}.845.7\$ billion at end-December 2010, which was \$\frac{1}{2}.86.7\$ billion (17.32 per cent) below the indicative benchmark of \$\frac{1}{2}.232.4\$ billion for that year.
+Reserve money, which stood at N2,784.3 billion at end-December 2011, was N269.0 billion or 10.7 per cent above the indicative benchmark of N2,515.3 billion for the year.
+This was in contrast to the reserve money of N1,845.7 billion at end-December 2010, which was N386.7 billion (17.32 per cent) below the indicative benchmark of N2,232.4 billion for that year.
 The development was due to fiscal expansion and liquidity injection through purchases of AMCON bonds as well as the upward review of the CRR from 1 per cent to 0.8 per cent during the year.